 The Faculty of Education does not have one general admission adviser who can provide advice and expertise on all programs in the Faculty.
-However, each academic unit has its own Graduate Adviser, Graduate Program Assistant, and graduate student Peer Adviser.
+However, each academic unit has its own Graduate Adviser and Graduate Program Assistant.
 For guidance on admission to a specific program, transfer credit from other institutions and specific program requirements, please contact the Graduate Program Assistant in the unit which administers your program.

 All graduate students, Master's and Doctoral, are required to maintain their registration status on the Student Service Centre (SSC).
 Failure to do so can lead to ineligibility to receive awards and other funding.
 Please see the Faculty of Graduate and Postdoctoral Studies Policy and Procedures page.

 Graduate students should become familiar with the valuable online tools available through the SSC, including the ability to check current tuition and student fee balances, exam schedules, grades, award assignments and important University announcements.
 The SSC also allows students to update their registration status, personal contact information and time-tables.

 UBC will continue to assess fees whether or not graduate students take courses on any given semester.
 Students who are intending to take time off from their studies are advised to formally request and secure an approved Leave of Absence form (see below section on Leaves and Extensions for more details).